By: Dr. S. Abdul-Majied, Islamic Post Contributor

 Using this method of memorization and writing, the capacity for memory was increased over time.
 The student was then able to learn larger sections at a time.
 Eventually the entire Quran with over 6,236 ayats was memorized correctly in one mode of recitation.
 The student then had to review the entire Quran on a monthly basis so as not to forget it.
 Some students actually went on to learn all 10 modes of reciting Holy Quran.
 After the Holy Quran was mastered the brain was “trained” and students in their early teens went on to learn and excel in science and other fields of knowledge.

 Some noteworthy features of the glorious Quran relate to its rhythmic sound.
 Ayats in the Quran rhyme and change rhythm often, which gives a pleasurable effect to the listener.
-Also the Quran is sung (recited?) rather than read as Tajweed forces the reciter to sing (in a rhythmic pattern/recitation) in order to enunciate the words accurately.
+Also the Quran is recited rather than read as Tajweed forces the reciter to recite (in a rhythmic pattern/recitation) in order to enunciate the words accurately.
 This entire process has been linked to the brain by Mr Ghilan.
 He noted that the brain is a malleable organ that can change its connections and even the size of certain areas based on how active they become.
 Understanding how involved the brain of someone learning the Quran using the traditional Muslim method becomes, can explain how Muslims were able to achieve such success in their knowledge endeavors.

 Listening and pronunciation during memorization stimulates the temporal lobe which contains the hippocampus- the memory centre of the brain.
 This is the same region used to process musical sounds such as occurs when Holy Quran is recited.
 Also as the student writes, the same region is activated thereby increasing the person’s aptitude for learning new information.
 As activation of this region increases it becomes better at learning and memorization.